cortexteam/code-test/README.md

 ### Please complete two of the following:
 **Option 1:**

-Add a unit tests for the main project to acheive 100% code coverage.
+Add unit tests for the main project to acheive 100% code coverage for each micro-service.

 **Option 2:**